 The District of Columbia is home to 19% of area Jews.
+Since 2003, the Jewish population in the District has more than doubled.
 Over one-third of DC's Jews are between ages 30 and 39.
 Forty percent have lived in the area for less than ten years.
 Just 16% of households include children ages 17 or younger.
 Nineteen percent of DC's Jewish households are synagogue members.

 Suburban Maryland is home to 39% of area Jews.
+Since 2003, the Jewish population in Suburban Maryland has remained stable.
 Almost two-thirds (63%) of Suburban Maryland's Jews are ages 50 or older.
 Over three-quarters (76%) were born or raised in the DC area or have lived there for 20 years or more.
 Just under one-quarter (24%) of households include children ages 17 or younger.
 Over one-third (34%) of Suburban Maryland Jewish households are synagogue members.

 Northern Virginia is home to 41% of area Jews.
+Since 2003 the Jewish population in Northern Virginia has grown by 80%.
 Half of Virginia's Jewish adults are under age 50.
 Half were born or raised in the DC area or have lived there for 20 years or more.
 Over one-quarter (26%) of households include children ages 17 or younger.
 One-quarter of Northern Virginia Jewish households are synagogue members.